Symplectic, Poisson, and contact geometry on scattering manifolds: Generalities

-Next, we will explore some specific applications of this construction. \begin{Example} We can consider the tangent bundle of a manifold $TM\to M$ as a Lie algebroid with Lie bracket the standard bracket on vector fields and with anchor map the identity map.
+{\bf \emph{ Zero tangent bundle.}} We can consider the tangent bundle of a manifold $TM\to M$ as a Lie algebroid with Lie bracket the standard bracket on vector fields and with anchor map the identity map.
 We can apply Theorem \ref{scaling} to a pair $(M,Z)$ and rescale $TM$ using the subbundle $0\to Z$.
-The rescaled bundle ${^0TM}\to M$ is called the {\bf\emph{zero tangent bundle}} and was introduced by Rafe Mazzeo and Richard Melrose in the context of manifolds with boundary \cite{Mazzeo,MazzeoMelrose}.
+The rescaled bundle ${^0TM}\to M$ is called the {\emph{zero tangent bundle}} and was introduced by Rafe Mazzeo and Richard Melrose in the context of manifolds with boundary \cite{mazzeo1988hodge,mazzeo1987meromorphic}.
 In this case $\mathcal{D}$ is the set of vector fields that vanish at $Z$.
-If $x,y_1,\dots,y_n$ are local coordinates near a point in $Z$, and $x$ is a defining function for $Z$, then the vector fields form a local basis for ${^0TM}$.
-Note that these do not vanish at $Z$ as sections of $^0TM$.
-We call the dual bundle ${^0T^*M}\to M$ the {\bf\emph{zero cotangent bundle}}.
-This bundle is locally generated by The anchor map of the $^0TM$ algebroid is inclusion into the tangent bundle and the bracket is induced by the standard Lie bracket on $TM$.
+If $x,y_1,\dots,y_n$ are local coordinates near a point in $Z$, and $x$ is a local defining function for $Z$, then vector fields

-To see the relation with hyperbolic geometry, let us consider the half-plane model of hyperbolic space and its associated metric: We can create a new space, denoted $\bar{\mathbb{H}}^n$, by adding

-The vector fields of bounded pointwise length with respect to $g$ are precisely the sections of ${}^0T\bar{\mathbb{H}}^n$, the rescaling of $T\bar{\mathbb{H}}^n$ by the $0$ bundle over $Z=\left\{{x=0}\right\}$.
-So the hyperbolic metric is naturally interpreted as a metric on ${}^0T\bar{\mathbb{H}}^n$.
-For a more complete discussion of the 0-tangent bundle and its role in hyperbolic geometry, see Section 8.3 of \cite{MelroseRedBook}.